 Going "green" in your yard means a lot more than the color of your lawn.
 In fact, you may not always want your lawn to look so green!
-Check out these ideas to green your landscape in healthy, sustainable, environmentally friendly ways.
+(Hint: It uses a lot of water.)
+Check out these eco-landscaping ideas to green your yard in healthy, sustainable, environmentally friendly ways.

 When considering natives, check with local experts to avoid any natives that are invasive or aggressive.
 For example, purple loosestrife, a beautiful plant once grown in many gardens, is now banned in many states because it spreads too easily to wild areas, choking out other plants.

-Instead of building a fence for your yard, plant a living wall or a hedge to provide wildlife habitat.
+Instead of building a fence for your yard, plant a living wall or landscape hedges to provide wildlife habitat.

 Plant deciduous trees (they shed their leaves in winter) on the south and west sides of your home, so they provide cooling shade in summer and allow warmth in winter.

 Hardscaping, too, can be green.
-Permeable pavers are a more environmentally friendly choice than concrete for driveways, for example, because they allow water to flow into the ground instead of run off into storm sewers, lakes, rivers, and other bodies of water.
+Permeable pavers are a more eco-friendly landscaping choice than concrete for driveways, for example, because they allow water to flow into the ground instead of run off into storm sewers, lakes, rivers, and other bodies of water.

-Recycling or reusing bricks, stones, glass, concrete pieces, and other materials is a green alternative to buying or creating new materials for landscaping.
+Recycling or reusing bricks, stones, glass, concrete pieces, and other materials is a green landscaping alternative to buying or creating new materials.
 Choose recycled plastics or sustainably harvested materials for fencing and decks.

 In the heat of summer, allow your lawn to go dormant instead of keeping it green with watering.
 Grass is naturally programmed to go into dormancy.
 Water infrequently, if at all.
 When you do water, be sure it's a deep soaking; shallow watering promotes shallow root growth that is more susceptible to drought and insect problems.